-A new Partnership Plan is being prepared for Exmoor National Park.
+Our current Partnership Plan for Exmoor National Park was launched in 2018.
 It’s a Plan for everyone who cares about Exmoor: the place, its communities and the benefits the National Park provides to the nation.
-The National Park Authority is responsible for bringing the Plan together and is now seeking views on the draft.

 - Hard copies are available on request - (please request a hard copy by phone 01398 323665 - email email@example.com)